rdkcentral/aamp/AAMP-UVE-API.md

 **Value:** 38
 **Description:**
-- Blocked event is generated when player status switches to eSTATE_BLOCKED.
+- Blocked event is generated when player status switches to eSTATE BLOCKED.
-- The Event payload is a string to describe the reason for the blocked state.
     - Event Payload:
-    - Type : reason – string
+    - Type : reason – string to describe the reason for the blocked state
+    - Type : locator - string to hold aamp url
     - Reason for restriction

 - Example: